-The Economist’s ranking does not fit the world of the million residents living in poorly serviced outer suburbs, or the young couples who cannot afford to buy a dwelling because of exorbitant house prices, or the daily struggles of people to get to work on clogged roads and overcrowded, unreliable public transport.
+The Economist’s ranking does not fit the world of the million residents living in poorly-serviced outer suburbs, or the young couples who can't afford to buy a dwelling because of exorbitant house prices, or the daily struggles of people to get to work on clogged roads and overcrowded, unreliable public transport.

 There is nothing objective or definitive about The Economist’s ranking.
 Other surveys gain different results from different criteria.
 For example, Mercer’s Quality of Living survey ranked Melbourne 17th in 2012 and 12th in the latest evaluations.
 Politicians don’t mention such surveys.

 Liveable cities retain these kinds of values but Melbourne’s politicians are colluding with developers to destroy them.
 Turning Melbourne into alienating high-rise canyons makes a less liveable city, but this factor is not high on the list of liveability ratings agencies.

 Similarly, locating huge numbers of low-income residents to poorly serviced suburbs on the urban fringe will reinforce alienation.
-Both outer urban sprawl and inner urban high-rise are clear manifestations of future urban dysfunction – the very opposite of liveability.
+Both outer-urban sprawl and inner-urban high-rise are clear manifestations of future urban dysfunction – the very opposite of liveability.

 Liveability surveys measure some physical and social services but their narrow focus restricts even these assessments.
 For example, Melbourne has one of the world’s most extensive public transport systems but its performance is poor when measured against the best international standards.

 The government has to get itself back into the equation and start planning for a 100 year period.
 A projected city of six- to eight-million people will require massive new physical and social infrastructure.
-Planning must commence for this now and the infrastructure deficit eliminated across the city.
+Planning must commence for this now and the infrastructure deficit must be eliminated across the city.

 The time for self-congratulation by politicians is well past if Melbourne is to continue to function effectively and not drift into a series of separate cities – many displaying the various signs of alienation and dysfunction.

-Michael’s research interests include international environmental law and its impact on national policy; integrated transport–land use planning and city planning; fringe area and rural planning; and natural resource use.
+About the expert: Michael Buxton is Professor of Environment and Planning at RMIT.
+His research interests include international environmental law and its impact on national policy; integrated transport–land use planning and city planning; fringe area and rural planning; and natural resource use.